What is SASS

 The practice of hosting business applications on a central server dates to the 1960s.
 Mainframe providers like IBM conducted a service for businesses called time-sharing or utility computing.
 These services provided clients with more computing resources such as processing and storage than they would otherwise be able to afford.
 These clients primarily consisted of international banks and other large organizations.

 The earliest known use of the term “Software-as-a-Service” occurred in 1985 in the goods and services description of a United States Patent and Trademark Office (USPTO) trademark.
 The expansion of the internet during the 1990s resulted in the development of a new type centralized computing known as application service providers (ASPs).
 They offered hosting and managed services for specialized business applications, including centralized administration.
 Futurelink and USI were two of the largest and most innovative ASPs during this period.
+This evolution laid the groundwork for the modern SaaS model, which offers advantages such as reduced hardware and maintenance costs, rapid innovation, and subscription-based access.

 Evolution